paxel/tool-shed/README.md

     }
 ```

-you will receive the value of x that it will have logically after processing all hops, that it was asked to do before.
+you will receive the value of x that is current at the point of time that the queued element is processed.

 Q: well thats not very comfortable.
 A: just use a CompletableFuture instead an IntConsumer and you can react to the value immediately